JeremySomsouk/MyP2P/README.md

 It is a Java 11 project, using docker to spawn a PostgreSQL and Redis database instances.

 Since this is a project that needs both instances to run, I made a dockerfile to 'dockerize' this project to launch the 3 components altogether.
+You must have docker on your local machine to pass the tests.

 Using gradle, you can build the project with the following command :
 > $ ./gradlew build

-And then we can launch all three components, at the root of this project :
+And then we can launch all three components.
+At the root of this project :
 > $ cp build/libs/myp2p-1.0.0.jar .
 >
 > $ docker-compose up --build